 In this model, marketers still set up campaigns by stage, but instead of measuring a series of different KPIs, they only measure one: contribution to revenue.
 Then they break down all their existing customers by their history with each channel and attribute different amounts of value to each touchpoint.

-For example, an ecommerce measurement tool might tell you the following about a customer’s journey:
+For example, an ecommerce measurement tool might tell you the following about a customer’s journey through your sales funnel:

 - First, customer “Sarah Lee” viewed an ad on Facebook.